wilganm1/My-stuff/Python/My AI/README.md

 I have an idea about programming the AI to only respond to my voice.
 This can be done as I've seen other projects on Github do the same thing.
 I will have to make python recognize pitches of my voice.

 #### How it will work
 I will have to write a neural network to recognize my voice.
+Speech recognition only recognizes words, not distinct voices, so I want to program the AI to only repsond to me.
 This is done through detection of certain frequencies, like how a guitar tuning app can detect frequencies of strings to know if they are in tune or not.
 I'll need a package to be able to recognize pitch and audio frequencies like crepe or pydub.
 I'll have to do some research to find it.
 If this works I can train the network to recognize my voice and only work when it detects me.
 This will be the greatest feature of the AI assistant.

 ##### New voices